Night Vision (NVG)

 • Frequently asked questions about night vision

 You’ll immediately notice the real difference when you use them.
-Budget night vision goggles often produce a grainy image, offer limited light amplification and react erratically to changing light conditions.
-You’ll notice this straight away during intensive use, such as a weekend milsim where you’re entirely reliant on your vision.
+Budget night vision goggles often produce a grainy image, have limited light amplification and react erratically to changing light conditions.
+You’ll notice this straight away during intensive use, such as a weekend milsim where you’re completely reliant on your vision.
 Premium night vision systems from brands such as AGM Global Vision and Luna Optics, on the other hand, stand out for their image quality, reliability and consistency.

-| Property | Entry-level / Digital | Premium (Gen 2+) | High-End (Gen 3) |
+| Property | Getting started / Digital | Premium (Gen 2+) | High-End (Gen 3) |

 |---|---|---|---|